OkelloEmtech/Fraud-Anti-Theft-Project/README.md

 **How it works**

--For simple prediction you into values while or batch processing you simply upload a CSV file
+-For simple prediction you input values while on batch processing you simply upload a CSV file.

--The ML model scores every transaction
+-The ML model scores every transaction.

--Risk levels are provided from **LOW/MEDIUM/HIGH**
+-Risk levels are provided from **LOW/MEDIUM/HIGH.**